kirschbaum-development/eloquent-power-joins/README.md

 })->toSql();
 ```

-For nested calls and for `BelongsToMany` relationships (where two tables are joined), you simply need to pass an array referencing the relationship names.
+For **nested calls**, you simply need to pass an array referencing the relationship names.

 ```php
 User::joinRelationship('posts.comments', [